minio/marketplace/eks/existing-eks-cli-simple.md

 # Setting up MinIO on AWS EKS

-The following steps will guide you through setting up MinIO on AWS EKS
+The following steps will guide you through setting up MinIO on AWS EKS, however this guide assumes you already have the `AWS EBS CSI Driver` installed on the EKS cluster as well.

 ## Pre-requisites